flutter/website/src/content/app-architecture/case-study/index.md

 * How to use the [Command pattern][] to safely render UI as data changes
 * How to use [`ChangeNotifier`][] and [`Listenable`][] objects to manage state
 * About [Dependency Injection][] in a Flutter application
-* How to [set up tests][] when using the recommended architecture
+* How to [set up tests][] when following the recommended architecture
 * Effective [package structure][] for large Flutter apps

 This case-study was written to be read in order.
-Any given page may reference the previous pages.
+Any given page might reference the previous pages.

 The code examples in this case-study include all the details needed to understand the architecture, but they're not complete,